umccr/libica/openapi/docs/v2/docs/ProjectDataApi.md

         format_code="format_code_example",
         data_type="FILE",
     ) # CreateData | The data to create.
+    idempotency_key = "Idempotency-Key_example" # str | The Idempotency-Key header can be used to prevent duplicate requests and support retries.
+It is implemented according to the IETF spec and is allowed to be max 255 characters long.
+If the header is supplied, the response of the request will be saved for 7 days for the specific API endpoint, header value and user reference.
+When the same user makes a new request within 7 days to the same API endpoint with the same Idempotency-Key header value, following use cases can occur:<br /><ul><li>the request body is the same as the previous request and an answer is stored => the stored response is returned without executing the request again.</li><li>the request body is the same as the previous request and no answer is stored because the previous request has not finished => 409 error response.</li><li>the request body is not the same as the previous request => 422 error response.</li></ul>This means that each time when executing an API request using the Idempotency-Key header, the request has to contain a new value that hasn't been used in the past 7 days for that specific API and by the specific user. (optional)

     # example passing only required values which don't have defaults set
     try:
         # Create data in this project.
         api_response = api_instance.create_data_in_project(project_id, create_data)
+        pprint(api_response)
+    except libica.openapi.v2.ApiException as e:
+        print("Exception when calling ProjectDataApi->create_data_in_project: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # Create data in this project.
+        api_response = api_instance.create_data_in_project(project_id, create_data, idempotency_key=idempotency_key)
         pprint(api_response)
     except libica.openapi.v2.ApiException as e:
         print("Exception when calling ProjectDataApi->create_data_in_project: %s\n" % e)